Breastfeeding and Other Foods

 What supplement should the baby receive in the lactation aid?
 The first choice is the breastfeeding parent’s own expressed milk, which can often be better expressed by hand than with a pump.
-If the baby is not latched on well and not getting the milk the breastfeeding parent has available, then expressed milk will provide the supplement.
-If the breastfeeding parent’s own milk is not available, properly screened donor milk can be used.
+If the baby is not latched on well and not getting the milk the mother has available, then expressed milk will provide the supplement.
+If the mother’s own milk is not available, properly screened donor milk can be used.
 And if that is not available, then 5% glucose water can be used in preference to formula.
-After all, the baby needs fluid, not necessarily calories and nutrients during the first 2 or 3 days.
+After all, the baby needs fluid, not necessarily lots of calories and nutrients during the first 2 or 3 days.

 Breastmilk is over 90% water.
 Babies breastfeeding well do not require extra water, even in summer, even in the hottest weather.
-If they are not breastfeeding well, they also do not need extra water, but rather, the breastfeeding parent and baby need help so that breastfeeding works better.
+If they are not breastfeeding well, they also do not need extra water, but rather, the mother and baby need help so that breastfeeding works better.

 Under unusual circumstances, it may be prudent to give the baby vitamin D. For example, in situations where exposure of the baby to ultraviolet rays of the sun is not possible (Northern Canada in winter or if the baby is never taken outside), giving the baby vitamin D drops would be advised.
 If you have had very little outside exposure yourself (women who are veiled are particularly at risk, especially if they are dark skinned), make sure your intake of vitamin D during the pregnancy is higher than usually recommended.
 Your baby may need vitamin D supplementation as well.
 Recent studies suggest that high intake of vitamin D while breastfeeding (4000 IU a day—10 times the usual recommended dose) does in fact increase the amount of vitamin D in the milk to levels that will protect the baby from rickets.